EyeSeeTea/dhis2-light-sdk/README.md

 ```

-Example of usage written in java
+Example of usage written in Java

 ```java
 class ExampleClass{